Calculation Methods

 AHP Software panel for selecting the priority calculation method (Approximate Eigen Vector, Largest Eigenvector, Geometric Mean, Fuzzy Geometric Mean) used to derive weights from the pairwise comparison matrix.

-This method is very simple to demonstrate.
-This method provides a valid approximation to the overall weights only when the comparison matrix has a very low inconsistency.
+This method is easy to understand.
+It provides a useful approximation of the weights, especially when the comparison matrix has low inconsistency.

-Say, we have a pairwise comparison matrix like this:
+Suppose we have the pairwise comparison matrix below.

 Original pairwise comparison matrix for Cost, Comfort, and Safety used as the worked example for explaining the AHP Approximate Eigen Vector calculation.